 Slide into the front seats and you can see how brilliantly minimalism can work in a car.
 Even the vents are hidden in a single, slim crease that stretches across the Model 3 and looks like a design feature rather than a vent.

 The dash is dominated by a screen, of course – in this case a slim, landscape-mounted 15-inch monitor.
 It controls absolutely everything, including the air-flow direction from those vents, steering wheel adjustment and more.

 You may think that having everything on the screen could be problematic, and although Tesla has put the most important driver information as close to the driver as possible, you do have to look further away from the road to check your speed than you would usually.

 A head-up display would be a welcome addition that’d go some way to solving this problem.
 Otherwise, it doesn’t take much time to become familiar with the screen’s menu layouts and how to use the two switches on the steering wheel, which is also a bit plasticky-feeling and too chunky for our tastes.

 In practice, it's these wheel-mounted controls that you use to control most functions, including the audio functions, cruise control and the like.
 While the Model 3 does get an impressive array of safety aids as standard and fared extremely well in Euro NCAP safety tests, the semi-autonomous driving mode that Tesla is famous for is a £5800 option.
-If you do add it, Tesla says an even more advanced city-driving autonomous system (which claims to read traffic signs and respond to them automatically) is due to be made available later in 2019.
+If you do add it, Tesla says an even more advanced city-driving autonomous system (which claims to read traffic signs and respond to them automatically) will be available later in 2019.